 T-Mobile And Sprint Merger Finally Wins Justice Department's Blessing

 The Department of Justice on Friday gave its approval for T-Mobile and Sprint to merge, in what has been a protracted fight for the companies to finalize their $26 billion deal.
-The merger still faces a review by a federal district court.
+The merger still faces a review by a federal district court, and consumer advocates worry the industry consolidation will lead to higher rates.

 The resulting company, which would be known as T-Mobile, would be the third-largest U.S. wireless carrier, with about 90 million customers.
 In pushing for the deal, executives of the companies said the combined entity would invest more heavily to bring superfast Internet connectivity, or 5G, to market quicker.